sQu4rks/crowsfoot/README.md

 All of your pages and menuitems are dispalyed in the nav.

-You can also add icon links to your profile on various internet services by defining the appropriate config variables
+You can also add icon links to your profile on various internet services by defining the appropriate config variables:

 * `EMAIL_ADDRESSS`
 * `GITHUB_ADDRESS`